 I am happy to tell them that these modern facts about the history of the universe certainly don’t mean that the book of Genesis is untrue, they simply mean that we are beginning to understand more about how the Lord created the wonderful world we all inhabit today.
 Genesis informs us about the same events that modern scientists tell us about if we read the text carefully.

-Many Christians alive today seem willing to embrace the fact that science allows us to see more of God's word and work.
+Many Christians alive today seem willing to embrace the fact that science allows us to see more of God's Word and work.
 Perhaps we have learned from the mistakes of Christians in the medieval church when they held onto their interpretation of the Scriptures saying that the sun travels around the earth (geocentricity).
-The scientists at that time told them it didn't, there were even Christian scientists telling them that the earth travelled around the sun and not the sun around the earth, but they said, "the Bible says that the sun rises and that means that the sun is travelling and not the earth" and “Joshua bid the sun to stand still and not the earth.”
+The scientists at that time told them it didn't, there were even the scientists who were Christians were telling them that the earth travelled around the sun and not the sun around the earth, but they said, "the Bible says that the sun rises and that means that the sun is travelling and not the earth" and “Joshua bid the sun to stand still and not the earth.”

 Copernicus (1473-1543) who was himself a canon of the Church, upset the Church by writing that the earth orbits the sun.
 This was such a contentious conflict at the time that even Martin Luther called Copernicus "a fool who went against Holy Writ" and an "upstart".
 Today we all take the solar system as common knowledge even though the Bible tells us that the sun rises and the sun sets, we understand a little more how the Bible teaches us, as the apostle Paul says, "in malice be children, but in understanding be men" (1 Cor 14:20).